rkhetani/Training-modules/RShiny/lessons/02_inputs.md

 **Exercise**

 In this exercise, you will use the input widgets presented above and the associate code to create your own RShiny app!

-It will take numeric input from a select dropdown menu, radio button and slider and then multiply the values together and return the product.
+Your app should take three numeric inputs, one each from a select dropdown menu, a radio button and a slider.
+It should multiply the three values together, and return the product.
 Let's break this down into a few parts:

-1. Create the user interface for the app that allows the user to select the values 1-3 from a `selectInput()` function, the values 4-6 from a `radioButtons()` function and the values 7-9 from a `sliderInput()`.
+1. Create a user interface for an app that allows the user to select the values 1-3 from a `selectInput()` function, the values 4-6 from a `radioButtons()` function and the values 7-9 from a `sliderInput()`.
 2. In the user interface create a place for the output text for the product of these values to appear.
 3. Create a server for the app that multiples the three input values together and renders their product as text. _Hint: You will need to wrap each input in a `as.numeric()` function._
 4. Run the app.